Paving highways to the future

 Graduate awards and support

-Graduates have an annual award ceremony and workshop with CLEF Ambassadors – previous graduates who share their experience and advice on post-university steps.
-During this time, graduates also enrol on a work readiness and CV development course to position them for work-search success.
+Graduates have an annual award ceremony and workshop with previous graduates who share advice on post-university steps.
+They also do work readiness and a CV course.

 Mandatory 'Buyisela' or community service